MarkAZhang/commerce_viirs_hack/README.md

 BayesHack 2016 #commerce-viirs
 ======================

-## Using Satellite Imagery to Reconstruct New Construction Data
+## Using Satellite Imagery to Estimate Construction Activity
 A major challenge in our ability to study the cities and towns that we live in is the accessibility of data.
 Metrics of city activity and vitality useful for furthering our understanding of effective policy and urban planning are often